hyperledger-archives/fabric/docs/README.md

 ## Quickstart documentation

 - [Development environment set-up](dev-setup/devenv.md): if you are considering helping with development of the Hyperledger Fabric or Fabric-API projects themselves, this guide will help you install and configure all you'll need.
-The development environment is also useful (but, not necessary) for developing blockchain applications and/or chaincode.
+The development environment is also useful (but, not necessary) for developing blockchain applications and/or Chaincode.
 - [Network setup](Setup/Network-setup.md): This document covers setting up a network on your local machine for development.
-- [Chaincode development environment](Setup/Chaincode-setup.md): Chaincode developers need a way to test and debug their chaincode without having to set up a complete peer network.
-This document describes how to write, build, and test chaincode in a local development environment.
+- [Chaincode development environment](Setup/Chaincode-setup.md): Chaincode developers need a way to test and debug their Chaincode without having to set up a complete peer network.
+This document describes how to write, build, and test Chaincode in a local development environment.
 - [APIs](API/CoreAPI.md): This document covers the available APIs for interacting with a peer node.

-## Fabric developer guide
+## Fabric developer's guide

 When you are ready to start building applications or to otherwise contribute to the project, we strongly recommend that you read our [protocol specification](protocol-spec.md) for the technical details.
 Procedurally, we use the agile methodology with a weekly sprint, organized by [issues](https://github.com/hyperledger/fabric/issues), so take a look to familiarize yourself with the current work.